IOASA

 +34 934 17 57 36

 The IOASA strategic plan was ratified by its members in 2009, at its General Assembly.
-Since then a global coordinating office (the Office of Astronomy for Development, OAD) was established in Cape Town, South Africa, and has led the implementation of this plan.
-Other regional nodes have already been established in China for the East Asian region and Thailand for the South East Asian region.
+Since then a global coordinating office (the OAD) was established in Cape Town, South Africa, and has led the implementation of this plan.
+Other regional nodes have already been established in China for the East Asian region, Thailand for the South East Asian region and Ethiopia for the East African region.

 Read More